 The city of Savannah, GA, the largest city and the county seat of Chatham County, GA, was established in 1733.
 It was the first colonial and state capital of Georgia and is known as America’s first planned city.

 Today, Savannah’s downtown area is one of the largest National Historic Landmark Districts in the United States (designated in 1966).
 Savannah attracts millions of visitors, who enjoy the city’s architecture and historic structures.

-Savannah Law School provides numerous opportunities for professional development in a coastal city known for its beautiful architecture, intriguing history, attractions, and great Southern cuisine!
+Savannah Law School has and continues to provide numerous opportunities for professional development in a coastal city known for its beautiful architecture, intriguing history, attractions, and great Southern cuisine!